HassanAlsabeh/stayInn_mobile/README.md

 After creating android and ios apps in the appcenter and initializing firebase account for your app you can start the setup.

-First you should run `./configure-app.sh` to enter the name and bundle Id for the new app.

 ## Notes before running the project: